Institute of Surgery — Valikhnovski Surgery Institute

 Social Mission

-According to the clinic's public statement, approximately 30% of surgical procedures are performed on a charitable basis — particularly for children with congenital defects.
-This includes a cleft palate assistance program in partnership with Massachusetts General Hospital (Harvard).
+According to the clinic's public statement, approximately 30% of surgical interventions are performed pro bono — particularly for children with congenital malformations.
+This includes a cleft palate program in collaboration with Massachusetts General Hospital (Harvard).

 Publicly Stated Statistics